MutuohoroCS/alx-system_engineering-devops/README.md

-this repo contains solutions for alx 0x00 shell basics
+this repo contains solutions for alx-system engineering devops projects